Arabia quadrangle: Layers

 Recent research leads scientists to believe that some of the craters in Arabia may have held huge lakes.
 Cassini Crater and Tikonravov Crater probably once were full of water since their rims seem to have been breached by water.
 Both inflow and outflow channels have been observed on their rims.
 Each of these lakes would have contained more water than Earth's Lake Baikal, our largest freshwater lake by volume.
 The watersheds for lakes in Arabia seem to be too small to gather enough water by precipitation alone; therefore it is thought that much of their water came from groundwater.

 Another group of researchers proposed groundwater with dissolved minerals came to the surface, in and later around craters, and helped to form layers by adding minerals (especially sulfate) and cementing sediments.
 Upon close examination, Arabia layers appear to have a slight tilt.
 This tilt supports formation with the action of a rising water table.
 A water table generally follows the topography.
 Since the layers slope slightly down toward the northwest, the layers may have been created by groundwater, rather than a single large sea that has been suggested.

 This hypothesis is supported by a groundwater model and by sulfates discovered in a wide area.
 At first, by examining surface materials with the Opportunity rover, scientists discovered that groundwater had repeatedly risen and deposited sulfates.
 Later studies with instruments on board the Mars Reconnaissance Orbiter showed that the same kinds of materials exist in a large area that included Arabia.

 Light-toned materials

 Certain areas of Mars show ground that has a much lighter-tone than most other areas.
-Much of the surface of Mars is dark because of extensive flows of the dark lave rock basalt.
+Much of the surface of Mars is dark because of extensive flows of the dark lava rock basalt.
 Studies with spectroscopes from orbit have shown that many light-toned areas contain hydrated minerals, and/or clay minerals.
 That means that water was once there in order to produce these substances.
 In short, light-toned materials are markers for the past presence of water.